-How to Propagate Snake Plants | 4 Easy Propagation Methods
+How to Propagate Snake Plants (4 Easy Propagation Methods)

 Snake Plants are easily propagated at the beginning of the growing season by plant division or from leaf cuttings which can be rooted either in water or in soil.

 Snake Plant propagation by plant division is far much faster than propagation from leaf cuttings.
 From experience, the leaf cuttings can take upto 2 months to root.
 Cuttings rooted in water take much longer to root.
+Variegated Snake Plants grown from leaf cuttings will lose variegation; the new plant will not resemble the mother plant.

 Snake Plant also called Mother-in-law's Tongue, Devil's Tongue, Jinn's Tongue, Bow String Hemp and Snake Tongue is a popular, low maintenance plant with air cleaning properties.
-It is one of the best air purifying indoor plants.
+It is one of the best air purifying plants.

 Dracaena trifasciata "Golden Hahnii"